We hear it every day and everywhere but we know so little about it. Any guesses what this is? The answer is noise.

 But be careful, people near you still can hear it! 🙂

 As you see, noise has many different sides and is a subject of perception.
 Some people find it unpleasant and annoying, while others learn to live without noticing it.
-In either case, noise affects all of us in one or another way.
+In either case, it affects all of us in one or another way.
 And as people say: scientia potentia est (or knowledge is power).

 If you know any interesting facts about it, tell us in the comments below!